ThiagoGuislotti/nettoolskit-cli/.docs/planning/nettoolskit-cli-planning.md

  ╚═╝  ╚═══╝╚══════╝   ╚═╝      ╚═╝    ╚═════╝  ╚═════╝ ╚══════╝╚══════╝╚═╝  ╚═╝╚═╝   ╚═╝

-💡 Tip: Type / to see available commands
-   Use ↑↓ to navigate, Enter to select, /quit to exit -> header
+💡 Tip: Type /help to see all commands, or / to open command palette Use ↑↓ to navigate, Enter to select, /quit to exit -> header